Requirements & Information

 Motions for Rehearing, Reconsideration, and a New Trial

 All Motions for Rehearing, Reconsideration, and New Trial are to be submitted directly to the judge’s chambers along with a cover letter that confirms that copies were provided to parties and affected non-parties.
 The motion should be detailed and include citations to relevant legal authority.
 A pre-hearing submission to the court, as outlined in these Requirements, may be beneficial for the Court’s determination.
 The judge will review the motion to determine if a hearing is required and, if so, the court will notify you that you may set a hearing.
+The court’s approval shall be noted on any notice of hearing.
+Motions for Rehearing, Reconsideration and/or New Trial shall not be scheduled for hearing without court approval.
+Any hearing that is noticed without court approval will be canceled by the court.

 Discovery Motions: General Information